CodeFoodPixels/eleventy-plugin-webmentions/README.md

   });
 };
 ```
+REMEMBER: You’re only allowed one `module.exports` in your configuration file, so make sure you only copy the `require` and the `.addPlugin` lines above!
+(Including the configuration options)

 The plugin then adds a global data object called `webmentions`.
 This is an array of webmention objects that look similar to this: